ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/receive.md

 # Receive task type

-Receive task type is used for receiving new inventory into the warehouse.
+Receive task type is used receipt of new goods into the warehouse.

 The Warehouse Order Lines with Receive task type can be executed using the @wms-worker or the Execute lines function.